Chia-Network/chia-docs/docs/03consensus/three_vdf_chains.md

 **Peak**: The peak of the blockchain as seen by a node is the block with the greatest weight.
 Weight is the sum of the difficulty of a block and all its ancestors, which is similar to height, but a shorter chain can have heavier weight, due to difficulty adjustments.

-For a block to be considered valid, it has to provide VDFs for the challenge chain and reward chain, and optionally for the infused challenge chain if it is present.
-Forcing all VDFs to be included means that all three chains are guaranteed to move forward at the same rate.